 G.C.S.E.
 Further Mathematics, as the name suggests, is a study of the subject at a level higher than G.C.S.E.
 Mathematics.
 The course has sections on Pure Mathematics, Mechanics and Statistics and provides the opportunity for pupils to study those aspects of Mathematics which are not included in the compulsory G.C.S.E.
-Mathematics course but which form the framework for Mathematics at 'AS' level.
+Mathematics course, but which form the framework for Mathematics at 'AS' level.

 You should study Further Mathematics if you require knowledge of mathematics beyond G.C.S.E.
 Mathematics (Higher Tier) and you are capable of working beyond the limits of the G.C.S.E.
 Mathematics specification.
-It will broaden your mathematical knowledge and skills to a more advanced level.
+To this end, we would recommend that only pupils scoring on or above the year average in their Maths exams should consider studying Further Mathematics.
+The course will broaden your mathematical knowledge and skills to a more advanced level.